jamadaha/P7/README.md

 ## Launch
 ### VSCode
 These are for debugging in VSCode.
-They aren't needed for anything else.
 ```json
 {
     "version": "0.2.0",